 Turn out into a lightly buttered 9X13 pan and press flat.
 Chill for at least 6 hours and then turn out before cutting into bars.
 Enjoy!

 You can store leftovers in an airtight container in the fridge for up to one week.
 The fruitcake will actually get better the longer it sits in your fridge, as the cake soaks up all the delicious flavor.

 - If you miss that rum flavor of a traditional fruitcake, you can add 1 teaspoon of rum extract or dark rum to the mix.

 - Don’t hesitate to substitute any of the dried fruit or nuts if you don’t like them.
 For example, swap pecans for walnuts, or the raisins for dried apricots.

 - 1 cup raisins

 - Finely crush graham crackers and coarsely chop pecans and drained cherries.1 box graham crackers, 1 cup pecans, 1 jar maraschino cherries

-- Turn out into a lightly buttered 9X13 dish and press flat into the pan with your hands.
-Chill at least 6 hours.
+- Turn out into a lightly buttered 9x13 baking dish and press flat into the pan with your hands.
+Chill for at least 6 hours.